loftuxab/alfresco-vector-transformations-module/README.md

 You can try removing the direct transformation from DWG to PNG and creating DWG -> SVG -> PNG chain.

 __Does[ Zoomable for Alfresco](https://loftux.com/en/blog/announcing-the-zoomable-image-viewer-for-alfresco) come bundled with this module?__
 No. [Zoomable for Alfresco](https://loftux.com/en/products-and-add-ons/alfresco-add-ons/zoomable-for-alfresco) is not available with this module.
+However, Zoomable for Alfresco will include Alfresco Vector Transformations module.

-For more information, please [contact](https://loftux.com/en/contact) Loftux AB.
+For more information on Zoomable for Alfresco, please [contact](https://loftux.com/en/contact) Loftux AB.

 ### Contributing